 Sold new to Lindsey Hopkins for Roger McCluskey to drive in 1968 as the #8 G. C. Murphy entry.
 McCluskey also drove Hopkins' older 1967 Eagle during the season and the '68 car was mainly used for road courses.
 McCluskey moved to AJ Foyt's team for 1969 and the activities of the Eagle for most of that season are unknown.
 It was raced by Wally Dallenbach as Hopkins' #22 Sprite entry at the Riverside 300 in December 1969, but was not retained as part of the Hopkins stable after that.
-John Mahler (Bettendorf, IA) acquired the car, and it was his #100 Eagle-Chev in 1970 and early 1971.
-He retained it for 1972, racing it at Trenton in April and it was taken by Mahler to the 1972 Indy 500 as a backup.
+John Mahler (Bettendorf, IA) acquired the car, and it was his #100 Eagle-Chev in 1970 and early 1971 before he acquired a McLaren M15A.
+He retained the Eagle as a backup for 1972, racing it at Trenton in April, and it was taken by Mahler to the 1972 Indy 500 as a backup.
 It was later the #34 rear-engined car used by Mahler in a Sprint Car race at Winchester Speedway (Indiana) in July 1973, and was raced by Gary Bettenhausen at Winchester in October 1973.
 Its next owner was Tom Brewer (Roanoke, IN) during whose ownership it is said to have raced at Winchester and Salem (Indiana).
 Later from Brewer to Chuck Haines (St Louis, MO) some time before 1998, but it is possible the car went via Robert Ames (Tigard, OR).
 Restored for Chuck by Walter Goodwin and appeared at the 1998 Goodwood Festival of Speed.
 Appeared at the Amelia Island Concours in March 2016.
 Still for sale with Haines in September 2021.

 Driven by: Roger McCluskey, Wally Dallenbach, John Mahler and Gary Bettenhausen.
 First race: Indianapolis Motor Speedway (R5), 30 May 1968.
 Total of 22 recorded races.

 Jerry Grant drove for Tom Friedkin (Houston, TX) at Indy from 1967 to 1969, getting new Eagles in 1967 and 1968.
-Having driven for Marvin Webster for much of 1969, Grant returned to the 1968 ex-Friedkin Eagle for 1970, when he qualified it at Indy in Nelson Iron Works colours.
-He was back at Indy with the car in 1971, when it was the #78 Farrell's Ice Cream car that Sam Posey qualified but was later bumped.
+Having driven for Marvin Webster for much of 1969, Grant returned to the 1968 ex-Friedkin Eagle for 1970, when he qualified it at Indy in Nelson Iron Works colours, with John Gorman and Gary Duff (both from Seattle) as his mechanics.
+Grant set up his own team for 1971, Jerry Grant Racing Enterprises, with the 1968 Eagle and again employing Gorman and Duff.
+He entered the car for the 1971 Indy 500 as the #78 Farrell's Ice Cream car, but it was driven by Sam Posey after Grant was employed by Shelby-Dowd to race a newer Eagle.
+Posey qualified but was later bumped.
 It was used by Jerry Grant a few times later in 1971, including at the USAC Road Racing event at Seattle.
 It then joined Marv Webster's stable and was still with him in 1973, awaiting a rebuild.
 Subsequent history unknown, but according to Chris Wilke, scion of the Leader Cards family, this was chassis 403 and has now been restored as Bobby Unser's Indy 500 winner and is the car on display in the Unser Racing Museum (Albuquerque, NM).
 The car still carries its original '403' chassis plate.
 This may be the yellow 1968 Indy Eagle that Joe Baird (Shelbyville, Indiana) acquired from Bob LaWarre in Florida as part of a package of cars in the 1990s.
 Baird sold the Eagle to Al Unser.
 Still in the museum in October 2020.